melli79/melli79.github.io/post/02peifandsmurfs/index.md

 ```

 `while <condition>:` means that the `condition` (条件) is tested (试试).
 When it is true, the indented code is executed.
-Then the condition is tested again, and so on, until thecondition is no longer true (while -- 当……时. means also as long as).
+Then the condition is tested again, and so on, until the condition is no longer true (while -- 当……时. means also as long as).

 `suffix += "-smurf"` means that we append (追加) "-smurf" once.
 After the first pass, `n` is smaller by a factor of 4 and `suffix == "smurf-smurf"`.